dscorbett/duployan-font/docs/user-documentation.md

 ## Technical caveats

-The font does not work in all applications.
+Rawnd Musmus Duployan does not work in all applications.
 For proper shaping, it requires HarfBuzz 8.1.0 or later, which is used in all major browsers on all operating systems, and for most applications on Linux.
 Even in some applications that use HarfBuzz, though, it is broken to varying degrees.
-If the main font does not work, use Duployan Unjoined as a fallback.
+If the main font does not work, use Rawnd Musmus Duployan Uncow as a fallback.

 In particular, long strings are liable to be rendered wrong.
 The glyphs will not be cursively connected but will instead overlap each other in a semilegible